Theta-graph and diffeomorphisms of some 4-manifolds

+We shall recall a geometric interpretation of singular chains of the total space $E$ with local coefficients.
+Recall that a local coefficient system (with a fixed module $A$) on a space $Z$ is given by a groupoid homomorphism $\Pi(Z)\to \mathrm{Aut}(A)$, where $\Pi(Z)$ is the fundamental groupoid of $Z$ (e.g., \cite[Ch.VI]{Wh}, \cite[II-Ch.6]{Hatt}).
+We consider concrete local coefficient systems on $X$ and $E$ induced by a stratification of $X$ from a Morse function to make some genericity assumption (``general position with respect to holonomy'', \S\ref{s:invariant}) to simplify the main computation of the intersection invariant (Proof of Theorem~\ref{thm:surgery}).

-Let $f:X\to \R$ be a Morse function with exactly one critical point of index 0, and let $\xi$ be its gradient-like vector field that is Morse--Smale.
+Namely, let $f\colon X\to \R$ be a Morse function whose number of critical points of index 0 is one, and let $\xi$ be its gradient-like vector field that is Morse--Smale, i.e., the descending and ascending manifolds of $\xi$ intersect transversally (e.g., \cite[\S{2.2}]{AD}).
 In the handle decomposition of $X$ with respect to $\xi$, the 2-skeleton gives a presentation of $\pi_1(X)$.
-If we let $p$ denote the critical point of $f$ of index 0, the compactification $\bcalA_p(\xi)$ of its ascending manifold has a structure of manifold with corners, and its codimension 1 strata consists of the ascending manifolds of critical points of index 1.
-A generic smooth path in $X$ may intersect the codimension 1 strata of $\bcalA_p(\xi)$ transversally and finitely many times, and the sequence of intersections aligned on the path gives a word in the generator of the presentation of $\pi_1(X)$.
-When an endpoint of a path is on a codimension 1 stratum, we push the endpoint slightly in the positive direction of the coorientation of the stratum to determine a word.
-Then a homomorphism
+If we let $p$ denote the critical point of $f$ of index 0, the compactification $\bcalA_p(\xi)$ of its ascending manifold has a structure of manifold with corners, and its codimension 1 strata consists of the ascending manifolds of critical points of index 1 (e.g., \cite[\S{4.9}]{AD}, \cite[Theorem~1]{BH}).
+This is not a submanifold of $X$, but there is a canonical smooth map $\bcalA_p(\xi)\to X$ whose restriction to the interior is an embedding to an open dense subset of $X$.
+We fix an orientation of $\bcalA_r(\xi)$ for each critical point $r$ of $f$.